Thakurvaibhav/k8s/custom-metrics-hpa/README.md

 # Kubernetes Horizontal Pod Auto-Scaling using Prometheus Metrics

-Kubernetes HPA by default scales pods using CPU/Memory requirement.
+Kubernetes HPA by default scales pods using CPU/Memory metrics.
 However, we sometimes need to scale based on some custom metrics.
-This will deploy a prometheus adapter which can pull some or all of the metrics available in prometheus.
+This will deploy a prometheus adapter which can pull some or all of the metrics available in prometheus, which can be used for Pod autoscaling.

 ### Pre-requisite